Primary Navigation Mobile

 What’s it like inside?

 There’s pros and cons to the Stelvio Quadrifoglio’s cabin.
-On the one hand you’ve got some lovely details such as the huge metal gearshift paddles (which are fabulous to use), carbonfibre trim and contrasting stitching.
+On the one hand you’ve got some lovely details such as the huge metal gearshift paddles (which are fabulous to use), real carbonfibre trim (now with more texture) and contrasting stitching.
 However, there’s no doubt that in other areas the cabin is starting to show its age.
-That does however mean the things like a proper gear-lever and physical climate control dials are included, which is a big plus.
+That does mean things like a proper gear-lever and physical climate control dials are included, which is a big plus.

 Comfort